 With the increased popularity of online gaming, cybersecurity for Gambling and Online Entertainment has become a top priority for online casino owners.
 Thousands of users visit these sites every day, and hackers are targeting them constantly, so it’s essential to implement a comprehensive security plan.
 A successful cybersecurity strategy will protect your data and keep players safe.
 If it’s well-maintained, it will keep your customers happy and protected.

 Industries for Cyber Security Graduates

 Cyber Security is a widely applicable major as businesses and organizations across several industries require staff and services related to this major.
-The industries that posted the largest number of Cyber Security-related positions over 2018-19 included:
+The industries that post the largest number of Cyber Security-related positions include:

 - Aerospace Manufacturing

 - Computer Systems Design

 - Management and Technical Consulting